MaceChettiyadan/Y11Notes/Economics/5. Market Failure/PPT - Exernalities.md

 - Quantity drops to $Q_o$ and price increases to $P_c$

 ###### Positive Production Externality
-- Government can provide subsidies the size of the external cost (internalise)
+- Government can provide subsidies the size of the external benefit (internalise)
 - MSC=MPC+subsidy
 - Quantity increases to $Q_o$ and price falls to $P_o$